KLB7/IntraMine/README.md

 *Search results: 296,000 files searched for "FindFileWide", results in 0.07 seconds.
 No restriction on directory or language.*
 ![Search](https://github.com/KLB7/IntraMine/blob/master/Documentation/images/2019-10-23%2014_30_47-Full%20Text%20Search.png)

-*FindFileWide search hits, seen with IntraMine's Viewer.
+*Some FindFileWide search hits in a file, seen with IntraMine's Viewer.
 The hits are in pink, in the text and down the scrollbar.
 A click on "allEntries" has highlighted all instances in green, in the text and down the scrollbar.
 There are automatically generated links to a subroutine in another file, a specific line in another file, and subroutines within the same file.*
 ![FindFileWide in a file](https://github.com/KLB7/IntraMine/blob/master/Documentation/images/2020-05-04%2016_22_47-win_wide_filepaths.pm.png)